-- Scheduled Generators are required to submit to AEMO a daily PASA availability. ^{21,22} The availabilities submitted represent the generation capacity that could be made available within 24 hours, taking into account the ambient weather conditions at the time of 10% POE demand. - Intermittent Generators submit capacity information, which is then used in AEMO's process of forecasting available intermittent generation capacity (see section 2.3.1.1). - Committed generation development and retirement projects are included in the capacity forecast by using expected commissioning and decommissioning timeframes and associated availabilities.
+- Scheduled Generators are required to submit to AEMO a daily PASA availability.
+The availabilities submitted represent the generation capacity that could be made available within 24 hours, taking into account the ambient weather conditions at the time of 10% POE demand. - Intermittent Generators submit capacity information, which is then used in AEMO's process of forecasting available intermittent generation capacity. - Committed generation development and retirement projects are included in the capacity forecast by using expected commissioning and decommissioning timeframes and associated availabilities.